Atk 0 Crit All ~My attack stat is negligible, so I can't help but rely on critical hits to succeed!~

 “Pit of Fire!”

 A well-controlled flame rose underneath the earthen table, baking the ridiculously long entree on top.
+With a wave of his hand, Yi Long cast another spell, swirling the air around the entire length of the table.
+This Wind magic kept the heat trapped in a confined space, melting the flakes of cheese against the other ingredients.
 After some time, the smell of freshly-baked pizza started drifting in the wind towards the workers in the distance.

 We were outside, next to the construction site for the Queen’s new castle.
-Although, if you ask anyone, it didn’t seem so much like a castle as a secret hideout for a mad scientist.
-I guess it didn’t matter since she was the Queen.
+Although, if you asked anyone, it didn’t seem so much like a castle as a secret hideout for a mad scientist.
+It didn’t seem to matter since she was the Queen.
 That had been what she envisioned as her personal royal quarters.
 In truth, she probably just wanted a space for her creations now that she stood at the top.
 There were even maids, who she referred to as ‘assistants’, that were tasked to clean up and reorganize after her fits of ingenuity.

-And so, my first task as her Chancellor had been to provide any support needed to the kingdom’s reconstruction and getting things running smoothly again.
+And so, my first task as her Chancellor was to provide any support needed to the kingdom’s reconstruction and to get things running smoothly again.
 That meant organizing the funds and manpower from the various lords, addressing any issues or conflicts that popped up, and more or less, boosting the morale of the country.

 What better way of improving morale than to feed all the construction workers some good pizza, in which this world had yet to discover the joy of.
 And to top it off, being served by cute girls in a maid outfit would be the finishing touch.